On the Sauna page, I said:

 It seemed important, but I could not work out what difference this made.
 The question niggled away in my brain for years.

 At secondary school, things got more difficult: group changing rooms for both Gym and Games, communal showers.
-I would do anything to avoid using the showers, and put my shirt on before taking off my football or gym shorts.
+I would do anything to avoid using the showers, and would put my shirt on before taking off my football or gym shorts.
 I was deeply uncomfortable with the thought of anyone else 'seeing me'.

 So nudity was a question that I kept coming back to, with unresolved questions and an increasing awareness that other people did not share my fear of being seen naked.
-Of course, this was complicated by an increasing interest in sex, and the inevitable way in which nudity and sex seem to be linked.
+Of course, this was complicated by an increasing interest in sex, and the inevitable way in which nudity and sex seemed to be linked.

 Two brief scenes still stick out in my memory from this time.